-CARDI’s work programme in the Cayman Islands will be centred on improving production and productivity of roots and tubers, development of feeds and feeding systems for ruminant livestock, commercial production of Herbals, Protected Agriculture Systems Development and Biotechnology Development.
-The Unit will be working in close collaboration with the Department of Agriculture, Cayman Islands to achieve mutual objectives.
+CARDI’s Cayman Islands work programme will be centered on improving production and productivity of roots and tubers namely: Cassava and Sweet Potato, development of feeds and feeding systems for small ruminant livestock, commercial production of herbals (peppers), Protected Agriculture Systems and Biotechnology Development.
+The Unit will be working in close collaboration with the Department of Agriculture.

 CARDI Cayman Islands